Aerial view of Benbulben mountain with a flat top, overlooking green fields and trees under a cloudy sunset sky.

 Overview

-The Sligo‑Leitrim Mountains, also known as the Dartry Mountains, form a dramatic limestone backbone across north‑west Ireland.
-Stretching from the iconic table‑mountain Benbulben in County Sligo, through the myth‑laden Knocknarea, up to the highest summit Truskmore (647 m) on the Sligo‑Leitrim border, the range drops into the rugged Ox Mountains to the south.
-Designated a Special Protection Area and Special Area of Conservation, the uplands host a mosaic of grassland, blanket bog and cliff habitats that support red‑billed choughs, peregrine falcons, red deer and a wealth of wildflowers.
+The Sligo-Leitrim Mountains, often referred to as the Dartry Mountains, form a dramatic limestone backbone across north-west Ireland.
+Stretching from the iconic table-top of Benbulben in County Sligo, through the myth-laden slopes of Knocknarea, up to the highest summit Truskmore (647 m) on the Sligo-Leitrim border, the range drops into the rugged Ox Mountains to the south.
+Designated as both a Special Protection Area and Special Area of Conservation, these uplands host a mosaic of grassland, blanket bog and sheer cliff habitats.
+It is a landscape that rewards slow exploration: every turn of the road or path reveals a new vista, from the silver ribbon of Lough Gill to the wild Atlantic coast.

-Benbulben Loop Walk8 km circuit around the base, passing Dún Cúra Lake and multiple viewpoints of the flat‑topped plateau.3‑4 hrs
+• Benbulben Loop Walk: An 8 km circuit around the base of the mountain, passing Dún Cúra Lake and multiple viewpoints.
+Allow 3–4 hours for a relaxed pace.

-Gleniff HorseshoeClassic ridge walk offering close‑up views of Benbulben’s north face and the surrounding Dartry range.4‑5 hrs
+• Gleniff Horseshoe: A classic ridge walk offering close-up views of Benbulben’s north face and the surrounding Dartry range.
+Expect a 4–5 hour round trip over uneven terrain.

-Knocknarea SummitWell‑marked trail to Queen Maeve’s cairn with 360° coastal panoramas.2‑3 hrs
+• Knocknarea Summit: A well-marked trail leading to Queen Maeve’s cairn, rewarding walkers with 360° coastal panoramas.
+Allow 2–3 hours.

-Truskmore SummitEasy access via a paved service road, dual‑county cairns and sweeping views of the Dartry plateau.1‑2 hrs
+• Truskmore Summit: The easiest access to a major peak, reachable via a paved service road.
+The dual-county cairns and sweeping views of the Dartry plateau make it a favourite.
+Allow 1–2 hours.

-The Ox Mountains and the foothills around Coolaney host a network of marked single‑track routes popular with local and visiting riders.
-The hero image shows one of these trails winding through heather‑covered slopes, offering panoramic views of Lough Gill and the Atlantic coast.
-Trail difficulty ranges from easy family loops to more technical sections with rock gardens and steep descents.
-Riders should check the latest trail conditions at the local mountain‑bike information point in Coolaney before setting off.
+The Ox Mountains and the foothills around Coolaney host a growing network of marked single-track routes popular with local and visiting riders.
+Trails wind through heather-covered slopes, offering panoramic views of Lough Gill and the Atlantic coast.
+Difficulty ranges from easy family loops to more technical sections featuring rock gardens and steep descents.
+Riders should check the latest trail conditions at the local mountain-bike information point in Coolaney before setting off, and remember that mountain biking is strictly off-road to protect the fragile bog habitats.

 Wildlife & Birdwatching

-The limestone cliffs and blanket‑bog habitats support a diverse bird community.
-In spring and early summer, red‑billed choughs perform aerial displays over the cliffs, while peregrine falcons nest on the sheer faces of Benbulben.
+The limestone cliffs and blanket-bog habitats support a diverse bird community.
+In spring and early summer, red-billed choughs perform aerial displays over the cliffs, while peregrine falcons nest on the sheer faces of Benbulben.
 Autumn brings migrating waders and the occasional barnacle goose.
-Red deer, Irish hares and badgers are regular sightings in the upland valleys, and the wildflower carpet – including spring‑time mountain avens and summer heather – attracts butterflies such as the silver‑spot skipper.
+Red deer, Irish hares and badgers are regular sightings in the upland valleys.
+Keep an eye out for the wildflower carpet – including spring-time mountain avens and summer heather – which attracts butterflies such as the silver-spot skipper.

 Practical Information